 Best Practices for Working with Vertex Data

-Your application defines an attribute as a vector consisting of one to four components.
-All components in the attribute share a common data type.
-For example, a color might be defined as four GLbyte components (alpha, red, green, blue).
-When an attribute is loaded into a shader variable, any components that are not provided in the application data are filled in with default values by OpenGL ES.
-The last component is filled with 1, while other unspecified components are filled with 0.
+components (red, green, blue, alpha).
+When an attribute is loaded into a shader variable, any components that are not provided in the app data are filled in with default values by OpenGL ES.
+The last component is filled with 1

-Your application may configure an attribute to be a constant, which means the same values are used for all vertices submitted as part of a draw command, or an array, which means that each vertex a value for that attribute.
-When your application calls a function in OpenGL ES to draw a set of vertices, the vertex data is copied from your application to the graphics hardware.
+Your app may configure an attribute to be a constant, which means the same values are used for all vertices submitted as part of a draw command, or an array, which means that each vertex a value for that attribute.
+When your app calls a function in OpenGL ES to draw a set of vertices, the vertex data is copied from your app to the graphics hardware.
 The graphics hardware than acts on the vertex data, processing each vertex in the shader, assembling primitives and rasterizing them out into the framebuffer.
 One advantage of OpenGL ES is that it standardizes on a single set of functions to submit vertex data to OpenGL ES, removing older and less efficient mechanisms that were provided by OpenGL.

-Applications that must submit a large number of primitives to render a frame need to carefully manage their vertex data and how they provide it to OpenGL ES.
+Apps that must submit a large number of primitives to render a frame need to carefully manage their vertex data and how they provide it to OpenGL ES.
 The practices described in this chapter can be summarized in a few basic principles:

 Reduce the size of your vertex data.